microconfig/microconfig/README.md

 #Using Java import and Base64 API
 sessionKey=#{T(java.util.Base64).getEncoder().encodeToString('Some value'.bytes)}
 ```
 Inside EL you can write any Java code in one line and Microconfig placeholders.
-Of course you shouldn't overuse it to keep configuration readable.
+Of course, you shouldn't overuse it to keep configuration readable.

 # Arbitrary template files
-Microconfig allows to keep configuration files for any libraries with their specific format and resolve placeholders inside them.
+Microconfig allows to keep configuration files for any libraries in their specific format and resolve placeholders inside them.
-For example you want to keep logback.xml (or some other descriptor for your log library) and reuse this file with resolved placeholders for all your services.
+For example, you want to keep logback.xml (or some other descriptor for your log library) and reuse this file with resolved placeholders for all your services.

 Let's create this file:
 ```